cameronfabbri/Robotalk/README.md

 smartTalk is written in Python and requires [TextBlob](https://textblob.readthedocs.org/ en/dev/)

-1. pip install -U textblob
+1. `pip install -U textblob`
-2. python -m textblob.download_corpora
+2. `python -m textblob.download_corpora`

+If you don't have pip, installing using

+`sudo apt-get install python-pip`

-If you are looking to use the testing scripts, you will also need scikit-learn from sklearn.metrics import confusion_matrix
+If you are looking to use the testing scripts, you will also need scikit-learn

 3. sudo apt-get install python-sklearn